• Home

 I was so excited to show my skills to him.

-I had been drawing and painting since childhood.
-Then, I’d launched a full-time mural career as soon as I got my driver’s license at age sixteen; painting large-scale images on the sides of buildings and walls throughout the Northeastern Indiana and Greater Lafayette areas.
-Not to mention the multitude of prerequisite courses: design, drawing, life drawing, painting, and printmaking classes I had checked off my list leading up to this moment.
+Having drawn and painted since childhood, I launched a full-time mural painting career as soon as I got my driver’s license at age sixteen.
+I executed large-scale images on the sides of buildings and walls throughout the Northeastern Indiana and Greater Lafayette areas.

 The image was a photograph of my mother holding me.
 I was about six-months-old in the picture.
 I always wanted to capture the joy on both of our faces; and this assignment was the perfect opportunity to do it.